return42/sphkerneldoc/linux_src_doc/drivers/gpu/drm/drm_atomic_c.rst

 implicit or explicit fencing.

 This function will not set the fence to the state if it was set via explicit fencing interfaces on the atomic ioctl.
-It will all drope the reference to the fence as we not storing it anywhere.
+In that case it will drop the reference to the fence as we are not storing it anywhere.

-Otherwise, if plane_state->fence is not set this function we just set it with the received implict fence.
+Otherwise, if \ :c:type:`drm_plane_state.fence <drm_plane_state>`\  is not set this function we just set it with the received implicit fence.
+In both cases this function consumes a reference for \ ``fence``\ .

 .. _`drm_atomic_set_crtc_for_connector`: